-know whether they can claim the benefit of the broad, "journalistic" exemption.17 Ordinary people will also want to know if they can least claim their own freedom of expression as a defence, even if they cannot claim to be acting for journalistic purposes.
-These major uncertainties have not comforted those expressing strong concern about the possible impact of all this on online freedom of expression, especially what some commentators have analysed as structural and procedural features that will push online intermediaries like Google and Facebook in the direction of acceding to RTBF requests even when unsound.
-18 It is possible that national courts and legislatures, under pressure from media and the web giants, may seek to ameliorate the likely effect of the GDPR on their operations.
-Some national courts have at times been ready to cut down sharply the scope of key data protection definitions - such as "personal data" - in order to limit the impact of data protection rules on national law.19
+those expressing strong concern about the possible impact of all this on online freedom of expression, especially what some commentators have analysed as structural and procedural features that will push online intermediaries like Google and Facebook in the direction of acceding to RTBF requests even when unsound.
+It is possible that national courts and legislatures, under pressure from media and the web giants, may seek to ameliorate the likely effect of the GDPR on their operations.
+Some national courts have at times been ready to cut down sharply the scope of key data protection definitions - such as "personal data" - in order to limit the impact of EU data protection rules on national law.
+In order to

-There is clear guidance from the CJEU that EU data protection law must be interpreted and applied in a way that respects the "fundamental rights of the [EU] legal order" which now include the basic rights to privacy, data protection and freedom of expression in the European Union Charter on Fundamental Rights.
-Moreover, crucially, for the purposes of this article, the Court has said that guarantees in the Charter that are cognate to those in the European Convention on Human Rights ("ECHR") must be interpreted so as to give them "the same meaning and scope" as the ECHR rights - in this case the more long-standing ECHR rights to privacy and
+There is clear guidance from the CJEU that EU data protection law must be interpreted and applied in a way that respects the "fundamental rights of the [EU] legal order"20 which now include the basic rights to privacy, data protection and freedom of expression in the European Union Charter on Fundamental Rights.21 Moreover, crucially, for the purposes of this article, the Court has said that guarantees in the Charter that are cognate to those in the European Convention on Human Rights ("ECHR") must be interpreted so as to give them "the same meaning and scope"22 as the ECHR rights - in this case the more long-standing